protocol/nft-website/docs/tutorial/avax-nft.md

 By default `ethers` uses the first address as the signer of the transaction, therefore it is `account[0]` signing off on the minting when we call `mintTo(recipientAddress, tokenURI)`.

->> 💡 **Why did we call `callStatic`?**
+>> 💡 **What was returned from `mintTo(...)`?**
+>> You might wonder why, when we called `mintTo(...)` previously, we assigned the returned value to an unused variable called `_tx`, instead of using the expected returned `UInt256` token's ID in the next call to `ownerOf(tokenId)` to inspect the token's owner.
->> The return value of a non-pure or -view Solidity function is available only when the function is called on-chain (from the same contract or another contract).
+>> That's because the return value of a non-pure or non-view Solidity function is available only when the function is called *on-chain* (from the same contract or another contract).
+In our case, our little hardhat prompt is an *off-chain* client.
+For example, the method [`balanceOf(...)`](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/7392d8373873bed5da9ac9a97811d709f8c5ffbb/contracts/token/ERC721/ERC721.sol#L62) is a view function because it only reads from the chain.
->> When such function is called off-chain (i.e. from ethers.js as we are), the return value is the hash of that transaction.
-If we called `mintTo` directly, we would receive in return the transaction object, not the token ID we expect from the actual `mintTo` method in the contract.
+>> When a non-pure or non-view function is called off-chain, the return value is always the hash of the transaction, not the intended return value from the function.
+So when we called `mintTo(...)`, we received the transaction object, not the token ID we expected.
+We assigned it to `_tx` to emphasize that it was a transaction (tx) object, and preceded it with an underscore to emphasize that we weren't using it.
->> Learn more about [view and pure functions](https://solidity-by-example.org/view-and-pure-functions/), read this [Stack Exchange post](https://ethereum.stackexchange.com/questions/88119/i-see-no-way-to-obtain-the-return-value-of-a-non-view-function-ethers-js), and read this [ethers.js doc for `callStatic`](https://docs.ethers.io/v5/single-page/#/v5/api/contract/contract/-%23-contract-callStatic).
+>> Learn more about [view and pure functions](https://solidity-by-example.org/view-and-pure-functions/) and [subscribing to an event to get the returned value](https://ethereum.stackexchange.com/questions/88119/i-see-no-way-to-obtain-the-return-value-of-a-non-view-function-ethers-js).
+Additionally, check out [`callStatic`](https://docs.ethers.io/v5/single-page/#/v5/api/contract/contract/-%23-contract-callStatic) method which is helpful in testing your calls and returned values.

 ## Retrieving a token's metadata